RichLogan/JustHealth/Documentation/User Documentation/appointments.rst

 **Carer:**
 *A carer can edit their own appointments and only patient appointments they created*

-Edit a personal appointment
+*Edit a personal appointment*

 1. Click on the calendar icon on the home screen.

-2. Find the appointment you wish to delete
+2. Find the appointment you wish to edit and click on it.

-3. Click edit and fill in the details you wish to change
+3. Click update and fill in the details you wish to change

 4. Click update

- Edit a patients appointment you created
+*Edit a patients appointment you created*

 1. Click on mypatients page